-3. Fill in the name of your new activity series, indicate whether it's public or private, give it a description (if necessary), and then click Next.
+3. Fill in the name of your new Activity Series, indicate whether it's public or private, give it a description (if necessary), and then click Next.

-The Activity Series Template Creation Wizard opens, as shown in Figure 8-11.
+The second window of the Activity Series Template Creation Wizard, as shown in Figure 8-9, is where you assign the individual activities to the series.

-Figure 8-11: Creating an activity series.
+Figure 8-9: Creating an activity series.